anurag6569201/PlogPayouts/README.md

 -> Redeem points in the 'Store' for gift cards.

--> The categorization of garbage is intended for smoothing out the process of post garbage collected by already organizing the garbage as much as possible.
+-> The categorization of garbage is intended for smoothing out the process of post-garbage collected by already organizing the garbage as much as possible.

 3. **Map Location**

-Genetic Algorithm automatically finds the best route for the locations of trash sites marked as 'Favourite' so as to cater to their jogging times (upto 3 max).
+Genetic Algorithm automatically finds the best route for the locations of trash sites marked as 'Favourite' so as to cater to their jogging times (up to 3 max).

 4. **Blog System**

-Share plogging experiences, environmental tips, and success stories through the integrated blog system, brining in the community together and breaking the social stigma how 'garbage collector' are perceived.
+Share plogging experiences, environmental tips, and success stories through the integrated blog system, bringing the community together and breaking the social stigma of how 'garbage collectors' are perceived.